Ballistite: Invention

-Alfred Nobel patented Ballistite in 1887 while living in Paris.
+Alfred Nobel patented Ballistite in 1887 while living in Paris, and working with his assistant at a laboratory in Sevran.
 His formulation was composed of 10% camphor and equal parts nitroglycerine and collodion.
 The camphor reacted with any acidic products of the chemical breakdown of the two explosives.
 This both stabilized the explosive against further decomposition and prevented spontaneous explosions.
 However, camphor tends to evaporate over time, leaving a potentially unstable mixture.
+In an attempt to mitigate this problem, the concentration of camphor was reduced to 1/2 or 1/4 percent before it was completely replaced with either tannin or aniline, particularly on Italian-made Ballistite.

 Nobel's patent specified that the nitrocellulose should be "of the well-known soluble kind".
 He offered to sell the rights of the new explosive to the French government, but was declined.
-Modern research shows that Vieille already discovered it in 1884-1885, about the same time as his Poudre B, and noted its high flame temperatures leading to bore erosion.
-This led the French military to conclude it was unsuitable for military use (indeed, it was a problem for all the militaries which tried to use double- base propellants later).
+Modern research shows that Vieille already discovered it in 1884–1885, about the same time as his Poudre B, and noted its high flame temperatures leading to bore erosion.
+This led the French military to conclude it was unsuitable for military use (indeed, it was a problem for all the militaries which tried to use double-base propellants later).
 Nobel subsequently licensed the rights to the Italian government, which entered into a contract on 1 August 1889 to obtain 300,000 kg of Ballistite; and Nobel opened a factory at Avigliana, Turin.